Dark1NF1N17Y/Video-Compressor/README.md

 - Video Compressor Made In Python3

-- It Compresses The Large Video Into &lt;= 60MB Video With No Cuts Or Resizing
+- It Compresses The Large Video Into 60MB Or Less Video With No Cuts Or Resizing

 - Easy To Use , Just Enter The Video Path And The Output Name With The Extension Ex: output.mp4